vinhqdang/estimate_quantile/Final_Report.md

 *   **Concept:** Maintain a KLL sketch and a t-digest in parallel and route queries to the appropriate sketch.
 *   **Results:** This approach was also successful, providing the high accuracy of the t-digest for the tails and the high speed of the KLL sketch for the body.

+### 4.5.
+Attempt 5: Quantile Regression Sketch (QRSketch) - SUCCESS

+*   **Concept:** Leverage a machine learning model, specifically quantile regression, to estimate the desired quantile.
+The core idea is that a quantile regression model trained on the observed data can provide a robust estimate of any given quantile.
+*   **Implementation:** We used the `statsmodels` library in Python to implement the quantile regression.
+To handle the streaming nature of the data, the `QRSketch` processes incoming data in batches.
+When a batch is full, it is appended to the historical data, and a new quantile regression model is trained on the entire history.
+*   **Model:** The model is an intercept-only quantile regression (`y ~ 1`), where `y` represents the values from the stream.
+For a given quantile `q`, the model directly fits the `q`-th quantile of the data.
+The estimated quantile is simply the fitted intercept of the model.
+*   **Results:** This approach proved to be surprisingly effective.
+The model provides accurate and stable estimates of the quantile, with performance comparable to the established, purpose-built algorithms.
+This demonstrates the potential of using general statistical models for streaming data analysis.

+### 4.6.
+Attempt 6: Transformer Sketch (TransformerSketch) - FAILED

+*   **Concept:** Employ a state-of-the-art deep learning model, a transformer, to learn the underlying distribution of the data and predict quantiles.
+The transformer's attention mechanism is well-suited for capturing long-range dependencies in sequential data, which is a key characteristic of financial time series.
+*   **Implementation:** We implemented a simple transformer encoder model using PyTorch.
+The model takes a sequence of recent data points as input and outputs a vector of quantile predictions.
+To handle the streaming setting, we used a sliding window approach, training the model on the 1000 most recent data points.
+*   **Results:** Despite the theoretical advantages of the transformer architecture, this approach was unsuccessful.
+The model exhibited a very high error rate in the benchmark, indicating that it failed to generalize to the streaming data.
+This is likely due to a combination of factors, including the simplicity of the model, the small size of the training window, and the inherent difficulty of training a complex model on a continuously evolving data distribution.
+This attempt highlights the challenges of applying deep learning models to streaming quantile estimation and suggests that more sophisticated architectures and training strategies are needed.

 ## 5. Experimental Setup

 ### 5.1.
 System Specifications